JeromeDane/hearthstone-log-reader/README.md

 > Knife Juggler has moved from FRIENDLY DECK to FRIENDLY HAND

-Here's a little demo video as well:
+Here's a little demo video as well: (needs to be updated for this fork)

 [![](http://i.imgur.com/tKtxS8L.png)](http://www.youtube.com/watch?v=ccXEcKrZxu4)